Join us for a memorable Western Lifestyle Photography workshop, in the beautiful mountains of Northern Idaho, in the Fall.

 Additional Night – $135/$180

 Are you coming for the Lightroom basics and need a place to stay prior to the morning class?
-Looking to extend your stay for a little extra get-a-way after the workshop?
-Additional nights can be added to your reservation for $135 per night for lodge rooms (breakfast included) or $180 per night for a cabin (no meals included).
+Looking to extend your stay for a little extra get-a-way before the workshop?
+Additional nights can be added to your reservation for $135 per night for lodge rooms or $180 per night for a cabin.

 Additional Person (non – participant) – $600